Patibandha/new-python-education/piyank_work/Readme.md

  3) what are index datatypes which one is index datatype in python?
  4) what is difference between list and tuples?

- all exersices has been completed 3/17/2019 24:00 hours
+ all exersices has tobe completed 3/17/2019 24:00 hours